 Every law student is eligible for $20,500 in Federal Direct Stafford Loan, as long as they have not previously defaulted on a Federal Loan.

-The Federal Direct Stafford Loan program has a fixed interest rate of 6.8%.
+The fixed interest rate for Federal Direct Unsubsidized Stafford Loans disbursed after July 1, 2014 through June 30, 2015 is 6.21%.
 The unsubsidized loan is eligible for payment deferment while the student is enrolled at least half-time.
 Students borrowing the Federal Direct Stafford Loan will have more repayment plan choices, and additional loan forgiveness options.

-The Federal Direct Grad PLUS Loan is a loan with a fixed interest rate of 7.9% available to students enrolled at least half-time.
+The fixed interest rate for Federal Direct Graduate PLUS Loans disbursed on or after July 1, 2014 through June 30, 2015 is 7.21%.
+The loan is available to students enrolled at least half-time.
 Borrowers must not have an adverse credit history.
 Repayment of principal and interest begins within 60 days of the last day of enrollment.

 We strongly recommend obtaining a copy of your credit report now to determine if it contains errors or to see if you have any problematic accounts.
 This could seriously impact your ability to qualify for this loan.

 Law students may qualify for positions in law school offices, library, as faculty research assistants, and with specified public agencies through a program subsidized by federal funding.
 Please note law students are not auto-packaged with a Federal Work Study allowance.
 Students interested must first secure a position, determine hours per week and hourly pay, and submit an appeal form to the University Financial Aid office.
 An approved appeal will reduce your eligibility for the Graduate PLUS loan if you have borrowed up to your cost of attendance.